 - 1/2 teaspoon ground cumin

-Combine the orange zest and orange juice with the lime juice in a small to medium-sized bowl.
+Combine the orange zest and orange juice with the lime juice in a medium-sized bowl.

 Add the halibut and gently mix to be sure all of it is covered with the citrus juices.
 Cover the bowl tightly with plastic wrap, place it in the refrigerator, and let it marinate until the halibut is opaque in color, about 8 hours, and ideally overnight.
 (You are essentially "cooking" the fish.)